 Author: Frank W. Jackson, M.D.

-CS tends to be most common in people of northern European extraction.
+CD tends to be most common in people of northern European extraction.
 It can occur in infants or those of older ages.
 The body’s immune and antibody systems are, in some as yet undefined way, important.
 Certain protein antibodies occur in the blood of patients and even their close relatives.
-CS is also known as celiac disease, non-tropical sprue and gluten enteropathy or intolerance.
+CD is also known as celiac disease, non-tropical sprue and gluten enteropathy or intolerance.

 What are the Symptoms?